|home||[ writing ]||bicycle repair||travel|

 Here comes a point that I consider the key of successful traveling.
 You buy a guidebook.
 There are basically three choices:

-I used to pack my PDA with copies of relevant web sites, but I rarely used the information.
+I used to pack my smartphone with copies of relevant web sites, but I rarely used the information.

 Buy a book that's as focused as possible.
 A Lonely Planet that covers multiple countries, or even all of Europe, is not very useful because you won't get more than a few pages on each city.
 You will always want more than three or four hotel listings for major stops, for example.
 In a large country like India, try to find one that covers only the part that you expect to travel in.
 I have, on occasion, cut a book in half so I wouldn't have to carry so much weight.